Fort Lauderdale Construction Lawyer

 Design professionals like architects and engineers have high-stakes roles in construction projects.
 The slightest mistake by one of these professionals could lead to massive additional expenses and could even pose safety risks.
 Because of this, they usually are extensively insured.
 We can help you take on their insurance companies by equipping you with the necessary knowledge, research, and professional representation to help you prevail.
 Moreover, we will deal directly with the insurance representatives, enabling you to focus your time and energy where it belongs – on your business.

 LITIGATION AGAINST ARCHITECTS AND ENGINEERS

 Architects and engineers face a great potential for liability each day.
 Construction contractors and their clients rely on these professionals to help their projects progress according to the required timeline, and more importantly, architects and engineers play a key role in ensuring building safety.
 If you are a design professional facing a liability claim, we can help.
-Our staff will dissect your case and work diligently to protect your rights and professional reputation.
+A Fort Lauderdale construction litigation attorney from our Firm will dissect your case and work diligently to protect your rights and professional reputation.

 Every construction project includes warranties that may be expressly written or implied.
 These warranties may create liability if breached.
 The callback warranty – which requires contractors to correct nonconforming work – is a common example that often leads to conflict between the parties.
 Warranties and the laws that govern them often are complex; therefore, a warranty-related issue should be addressed with the assistance of a qualified lawyer.